 - Correct treatment planning at Christchurch Boutique dental depends on a patient’s preclinical condition, evidence based research and the expertise of the clinician.
 Therefore, patients are not allowed to formulate their own treatment plans.

-- Aesthetic dental treatments differ from conventional dental treatments.
+- Cosmetic dental treatments differ from conventional dental treatments.
 Patient’s ideas and perceptions are taken on board, and models are used extensively in the planning stage to help visualise the end result.

 - A perfect smile does not mean perfect symmetry.
 As mentioned previously, the perception of beauty is closely linked to the harmony with nature.
 Often times asymmetry is purposely introduced to achieve a more naturally balanced outcome.
 And in order to deliver superior dentistry, clinicians must have the ability to see beyond their intuition and craft smiles based on the Basic Aesthetic Principles of nature.

-To deliver successful aesthetic reconstructions, patient’s involvement and opinions are therefore extremely important.
-To maximise efficacy and efficiency of our communication, treatment planning and treatment delivery, we adopt the following work flow:
+To deliver successful cosmetic dental care at Christchurch Boutique Dental, patient’s involvement and opinions are very important.
+To maximise the efficiency of our communication, treatment planning and treatment delivery, your dentist will adopt the following work flow:

 - Diagnostic photos and study models

 Effective Communication during dental care

 What Christchurch Boutique Dental requires from the patient:

 - Which aspect of your smile would you like to correct?